 Plan Applicable rules Medical, dental, and vision Each of you may be covered under the medical and dental plans as either an employee or a dependent but not as both.
 Either of you may cover your children, but they cannot be covered by both of you.
-Health Care Spending Account ("HCSA") Either of you may contribute to a Health Care Spending Account but you may not file more than once for reimbursement of the same eligible expense.
-However, your civil union partner or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
-Limited Purpose Health Care Spending Account ("LPSA") If either of you enrolls in the Citi High Deductible Health Plan, either of you may contribute to a LPSA but you may not file more than once for reimbursement of the same eligible expense.
-Neither of you can enroll in the HCSA, and you may be reimbursed only for dental, vision, or preventive care expenses under this account.
-Your civil union partner or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.

-Plan Applicable rules Health Savings Account ("HSA") The maximum amount that can be contributed to an HSA for the 2014 calendar year is \$3,300 for single and \$6,550 for family coverage.
-This does not mean that both family members can contribute \$6,550 each, it is a combined contribution amount.
+Health Care Spending Account (HCSA) Each of you, as a Citi employee, may contribute to an HCSA but you may not file more than once for reimbursement of the same eligible expense.
+However, your civil union partner or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Internal Revenue Code (the "Code") as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
+Limited Purpose Health Care Spending Account (LPSA) Spending Account may contribute to a LPSA but you may not file more than once for reimbursement o Health Savings Account (HSA) The maximum amount that can be contributed to an HSA for the 2015 calendar year is \$3,350 for single and \$6,650 for family coverage.
+This does not mean that both family members can contribute \$6,650 each, it is a combined contribution amount.
 Citi makes up to a \$1,000 annual contribution for employees with family coverage and up to \$500 for individual coverage.
-Dependent Day Care Spending Account ("DCSA") Either of you may contribute to a Dependent Day Care Spending Account but you may not file more than once for reimbursement of the same eligible expense.
-Your civil union partner or qualified domestic partner and his/her eligible child(ren) are eligible only if they are considered your tax "dependents" within the meaning of Section 152 of the Code as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof.
-Transportation Reimbursement Incentive Program ("TRIP") Spouses (same- or opposite-sex)/civil union partner/domestic partner are eligible to enroll in TRIP.
-Group Universal Life ("GUL") Each of you may be covered under the GUL plan as either an employee or a dependent, but not as both.
+Citi's contribution to your HSA counts toward your annual contribution maximum.
+Dependent Day Care Spending Account (DCSA) Transportation Reimbursement Incentive Program (TRIP) ve Spouses (same- or opposite-gender)/civil union partner/domestic partner, as Citi employees, are eligible to enroll in TRIP on their own behalf.
+Group Universal Life (GUL) Each of you may be covered under the GUL plan as either an employee or a dependent, but not as both.
 Either of you may cover your children, but they cannot be covered by both of you.
 Supplemental Accidental Death and Dismemberment (AD&D) Each of you may be covered under the Supplemental AD&D plan as either an employee or a dependent, but not as both.
 Either of you may cover your children, but they cannot be covered by both of you.

-Live Well at Citi Program Health Assessment Reward: Rewards for you and your spouse (same- or opposite- sex)/domestic partner/civil union partner will be applied to the employee that has medical coverage for the couple.
-If neither of the couple has medical coverage, then dental or vision will be used to determine appropriate assignment of this Reward.
-If you as a couple do not elect medical, dental, or vision coverage, an HCSA will be established for the Rewards.
-However, if due to a subsequent qualified change in status, either of you elect to enroll in a HDHP, you would be ineligible to make contributions to an HSA.
+Plan Applicable rules Live Well at Citi Program Health Assessment Reward: Rewards for you and your spouse (same- or opposite-gender)/domestic partner/civil union partner will be applied to the employee that has medical coverage for the couple.
+If neither of the couple medical coverage, then dental or vision will be used to determine appropriat assignment of this Reward.
+If you as a couple do not elect medical, dental, coverage, an HCSA will be established for the Rewards.
+However, if due to subsequent qualified change in status, either of you elect to enroll in a HDH would be ineligible to make contributions to an HSA.
 Tobacco Penalty: The tobacco penalty is applied per covered adult per year, regardless of whether both adults work for Citi or not.
-Employee Assistance Program ("EAP") Both you and your eligible dependents are covered under this program.
+Employee Assistance Program (EAP) Both you and your household members are covered under this program.